-For the initial application period (effective January 1, 2022) those eligible to apply are individuals in the above bargaining units who are not covered by the hazardous duty pension plan.
-While all non-hazardous duty employees in these units are eligible to apply if they deem telework to be consistent with their job duties and operational needs, those employees who were deemed "level 1, constant" during the pandemic - required to come to the work site every day during the pandemic - will likely have their applications denied due to operational need.
+Those eligible to apply are individuals in the above bargaining units who are not covered by the hazardous duty pension plan.
+While all non-hazardous duty employees in these units are eligible to apply if they deem telework to be consistent with their job duties and operational needs, those employees who were deemed "level 1, constant" during the COVID 19 pandemic - required to come to the work site every day during the pandemic - will likely have their applications denied due to operational need.